JRC404/the-bank-challenge/README.md

 Welcome, junior developers!
 You’ve been hired by a very important client—a prestigious international bank.
 No pressure, right? 🏦 Your job?
 Build their entire customer-facing system, including everything from signing up for accounts to handling mortgages.

 But before you even start cracking the code, **Git** is your new best friend.
-Use it religiously—branches, issues, commits—the whole shebang.
-Oh, and don't forget your design toolkit—**Figma**—is a must before typing a single line of code.
+Use it religiously; branches, issues, commits, the whole shebang.
+Oh, and don't forget your design toolkit **Figma** is a must before typing a single line of code.
 Ready to dive in?
 Let’s get to work!

 ---